Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

      return 'Not a boolean value'
 end

-function myGamingModules.setPos(obj, pos) -- Concatenates setProperty x and y
+function modules.setPos(obj, pos) -- Concatenates setProperty x and y
      if pos[1] ~= nil then        -- makes pos parameter acts like a table setProperty(obj..'.x', pos[1])
      end
      if pos[2] ~= nil then